Select Aquatics of Erie, CO.

 About Select Aquatics

 hobbyists and universities for the last 13 years.
-Focusing on only a few species, This setup allows for
+Focusing on only a few species, this setup allows for

 the breeding of larger numbers, working with strains and species that are becoming hard to find,